Why Is Venison On Expensive Plates And Food Pantry Shelves?

 And here's the odd thing about this meat, so scarce and expensive in big cities; so abundant if you're a hunter in Madison County, Virginia.

-Hunters like Crigler kill millions of deer every year in America, but the meat from those animals can't be sold.
-It hasn't been officially approved by meat inspectors.
+Hunters like Crigler kill millions of deer every year in America, but the meat from those animals can't be sold: It hasn't been officially approved by meat inspectors.
 Also, the government doesn't want hunters to make money from poaching.

 Yet hunters are allowed to give it away, and many do.
 As a result, venison occupies a paradoxical place in the world of food.
 It's a luxury food that turns up in notably non-luxurious places.